sethyuan/babel-plugin-module-selector/README.md

 {
   "plugins": [
     ["module-selector", {
-      "root": "src",
+      "roots": ["src"],
       "selectorsRoot": "customizations"
     }]
   ]
 }
 ```

-`root` is the folder under which transformations will apply. `selectorsRoot` is the root folder where you place all your customization selectors. `selectorsRoot` should be within `root`.
-Each customization selector can mirror a part of the folder structure of your `root`.
+In `roots` you define the folders under which transformations will apply. `selectorsRoot` is the root folder where you place all your customization selectors. `selectorsRoot` should be within `roots`.
+Each customization selector can mirror a part of the folder structure of your root.
 I.e:

 ```
 project